AstraSyncAI/astrasync-af-bridge/README.md

 Bridge for importing Letta Agent Files (.af) into the AstraSync compliance platform.
 This allows any Letta agent to gain blockchain-verified compliance registration with minimal friction.

 > **Developer Preview**: This integration uses temporary IDs and simulated trust scores.
 Production blockchain registration will be available upon full platform launch.
+No API key required!

 ## Quick Start